Unhappy with how much you earn? If it’s any consolation, you have a lot of company.

 5. Expect pushback and have a Plan B

 Simply put, you should anticipate objections.
 While managers are trained to bring out the best in their employees, they’re also keenly focused on costs.
 Employees who are successful in getting what they ask for anticipate specific objections and are prepared with well thought-out rebuttals.

 Before your meeting, put yourself in your manager’s shoes.
 How might you try to avoid or delay a pay increase request from one of your employees?
 Once you know the potential roadblocks, you can better navigate any detours the conversation may take.

 Being flexible is a big advantage when negotiating.
 That’s why it’s also important to have a clear Plan B when broaching the topic of compensation.
-Nothing fails faster than getting stuck on a single, ideal request and when it can’t be met, having no other creative options in your back pocket.

 6. Follow up